The SOX & TFA Retaliation Case

 What Happened With OSHA

-I filed my retaliation complaint under the Taxpayer First Act (TFA), which protects whistleblowers who report tax fraud to the IRS.
+I filed my retaliation complaint under the Taxpayer First Act (TFA) & Sarbanes-Oxley Act, which protects whistleblowers who report tax fraud to the IRS.

 OSHA quickly dismissed it.
 They never interviewed anyone.
 They never requested documents.
 They never even contacted the employer.
 Instead, they claimed my protections ended in December 2024 when my job ended.
 Majority of their cases are about terminations.

 Here’s the contradiction: the law doesn’t trigger protections until the IRS issues claim numbers.
+Same with the SEC.
 That happened in April 2025, months after OSHA’s timeline.
 I haven’t even blown the whistle yet based on their timeline.

 So OSHA’s letter wasn’t a true investigation.
 It was a shortcut.
 A technical dismissal.
 And that was exactly what I needed.